Internet Advertising to Recruit Youth

 Tried it before but with mixed results?
 Need some tips to boost your efforts?

-Follow along as our Director of Innovation and Research, Genevieve Martínez-García, shares lessons learned for how to effectively recruit youth into programs and research studies using internet advertising.
+Follow along as our Innovation and Research Department shares lessons learned for how to effectively recruit youth into programs and research studies using internet advertising.
 You’ll gain some great tips to get you started with internet advertising and steered in the right direction.
 These eight videos are super short but packed with good information based on our own experience.

 Estimated time: 2-3 minutes per lesson, average / 35 minutes for the entire course